-The Warner Bros Studio Tour is one of the most magical experiences in all of London, regardless of whether or not you’re a regular Muggle or true Potterhead.
+The Harry Potter Studio Tour is one of the most magical experiences in all of London, regardless of whether or not you’re a regular Muggle or a true Potterhead.

 |Travel Time||~ 45 min – 1.5 hrs|